n4tht4n/springboot-config-service/README.md

 A Spring Boot applicationg running as a Spring Cloud Config Server, providing configuration data to other services.

+Most things are done out of the box, and a bit of configuration.
+It's a lean service...

 ## Setup

 The original setup was done using [spring initializr](https://start.spring.io).
 This generated an already running